skylantix/Website/src/content/features/privacy-first.md

 This isn't privacy theater.
 It's not marketing spin.
 It's infrastructure designed around the principle that your data belongs to you.

-- **Nextcloud** with end-to-end encryption for your files
+- **Nextcloud & Immich** with end-to-end encryption for your files and photos (200 GB total: 180 GB shared, 20 GB for email)
 - **Bitwarden** for password management (no LastPass breaches here)
 - **Email** at @mail.skylantix.com without Google scanning it
-- **Firefly III** for personal finances without Mint selling your spending habits
+- **Linkding** for bookmark archiving without Pocket selling your reading habits

-### Cooperative Transparency
+### Collective Transparency

-Because we're a cooperative, privacy isn't just a feature—it's encoded into our governance:
+Because we're a collective, privacy isn't just a feature—it's encoded into our governance:

 - Members vote on privacy policies
 - Annual financial transparency ensures no hidden revenue from data sales